qinodes/stoker/README.md

 stoker show <JOB_ID> --timezone UTC
 ```

-Resolution order is the CLI option, `config.json`, then the operating system timezone. `stoker status` shows the effective timezone and the config file path.
-Commands that do not display timestamps ignore timezone options; `stoker config restore` uses the option for snapshot timestamps.
+Resolution order is the CLI option, `config.json`, then the operating system timezone.

 ## Queue lock and editor

+You can check the queue status with `stoker status`.

-Use `stoker queue lock` before editing the queue and `stoker queue unlock` when you are ready to let the scheduler continue.
-The lock is durable: it remains after the CLI exits, the scheduler stops, or the scheduler restarts.
-While locked, the scheduler does not claim another `QUEUED` job.
-A job already `STARTING`, `RUNNING`, or `CANCELLING` is not stopped and can finish normally.
+Run `stoker queue lock` before editing and `stoker queue unlock` when you are done.

-`stoker status` always shows `Queue: locked` or `Queue: unlocked`.
-When locked, it also reports that the scheduler will not start another queued job.
-A locked queue rejects `stoker commit` and `stoker commit --all`; `stoker cancel` remains available, and `stoker add` remains available because it creates a `DRAFT` job.
+While locked, `stoker commit` and `stoker commit --all` are unavailable, but `cancel` and `add` remain available.

 `stoker queue edit` requires a locked queue.
-Locking an empty queue succeeds with `Queue locked.
-No queued jobs to reorder.` Editing an empty queue succeeds with `No queued jobs to reorder.` and does not open a blank editor.
-Leaving the editor never unlocks the queue.

 The editor shows only `QUEUED` jobs in execution order: